 One of the main features of kernel zones is the ability to run your kernel zone with a different kernel version from that of the host global zone.

 Starting with Oracle Solaris 11.2, kernel zones support both backwards and forwards compatibility.
-What that means in practice is that you can not only have a kernel zone running Oracle Solaris 11.2 on a host running a later Oracle Solaris version, say Oracle Solaris 11.3 (when it is available), but you can also have a kernel zone running a later Oracle Solaris version, say Oracle Solaris 11.3, on a host running Oracle Solaris 11.2.
+What that means in practice is that you can not only have a kernel zone running Oracle Solaris 11.2 on a host running a later Oracle Solaris version, say Oracle Solaris 11.3, but you can also have a kernel zone running a later Oracle Solaris version, say Oracle Solaris 11.4, on a host running Oracle Solaris 11.3.
+This of course also holds for different patch levels.
+So for example if the you could be running Oracle Solaris 11.3 SRU 35 in the global zone, and a kernel zone with Oracle Solaris 11.3 SRU 31.
+This could be for example because for the application you may want to run the quarterly Critical Patch Update (CPU) in sync with the application patch level and for the global zone you want to run the latest SRU.
 Figure 16 illustrates this capability.

 Figure 16.
 Example of forward and backward compatibility of kernel zones

 Let's update our kernel zone to use a later Oracle Solaris release rather than the release running on the host (Oracle Solaris 11.3).
 This update could be a later SRU, or a newer update.
 In this case we'll update to Oracle Solaris 11.4.
 This illustrates how you could update kernel zones to a newer version of Oracle Solaris while the hosting global zone still runs the older update.

 First, let's use the command shown in Listing 11 to look at what boot environments we have from the host global zone: